-The tables below list all the drinking water contaminants that we detected during the 2010 calendar year.
+The tables below list all the drinking water contaminants that we detected or sampled for during the 2011 calendar year.
 There are many regulations pertaining to sampling and monitoring of our water system.
 We constantly monitor the water supply for various constituents.